 This quinoa salad is bursting with flavorful ingredients—tart cherries, salty feta, and fresh mint and parsley, all tossed together in a bright, lemony sumac vinaigrette.
 (Sumac is easy to find online if it's not available in stores near you.)
 Dress the salad right before serving for the best texture.

-  We know, we know—the ingredient list for this one-pot dish reads like a menu for rabbits, yet a generous dose of curry powder, toasted to enhance its flavor, saves it from bland doom.
+The ingredient list for this one-pot dish may read like a menu for rabbits, but a generous dose of curry powder, toasted to enhance its flavor, saves it from bland doom.
 Quinoa pairs with kale and sweet caramelized broccoli and cauliflower for a fresh-tasting dish that's great for those times when you need a little nutrient replenishment.

 When you want to turn a soup from a starter or side into a satisfying meal, adding quinoa is a no-brainer.
 This colorful vegan soup is made with quinoa, butternut squash, onion, carrot, bell pepper, and kale, seasoned with curry powder and red pepper flakes.
 For a little freshness and crunch, we garnish each bowl with pepitas and cilantro.

 When you hear the word "rye," the first things that come into your mind are probably bread and whiskey.
 While we don't have any distilling recipes for you, we do have a winning rye loaf, dense and chewy and studded with caraway and sesame seeds.
 Be forewarned that this is an intensely flavored bread for serious rye lovers only.
 As such, it's better suited for slicing thin and topping lightly (with cream cheese and raw onion, for instance) than for building sandwiches.